FRESH BLOG

 So what's the deal with the veins?
 The black line that runs through shrimp is the digestive track.
 While perfectly edible, some may prefer to de-vein for presentation purposes.
 To de-vein peeled shrimp, run the tip of a paring knife on its backside without cutting through and simply pull the vein out.
 If you'd like to cook shrimp with the shell on, you must use a de-veiner tool that can be purchased at any kitchen store.

 In fact, shrimp is the most consumed seafood in the United States.
-(Source: www.aboutseafood.com) Although small in size, shrimp are packed with nutrients such as omega-3 fatty acid, zinc and an antioxidant called astaxanthin.
+(Source: www.aboutseafood.com) While shrimp facts can be fascinating and enlightening, it's equally important to appreciate that shrimps are more than just a subject for interesting tidbits.
+Shrimps are a nutritional treasure chest, offering a delectable combination of omega-3 fatty acid, zinc and an antioxidant called astaxanthin.
 According to an article Pharmacist Suzy Cohen wrote in the Huffington Post, astaxanthin is a pain reliever, anti-inflammatory and supports eye health among other benefits. ( Source: www.huffingtonpost.com) This antioxidant is what gives shrimp it's signature fleshy pink color.